 In 1996, Richard Davies and Samuel Etris of The Silver Institute researched “The Development and Functions of Silver in Water Purification and Disease Control.”
 They discussed three mechanisms of deactivation that silver uses to disarm disease-causing organisms, which are:

-Silver naturally holds onto oxygen molecules, which readily react with the sulfhydral (H) groups that surround bacterial and viruses.
+Silver naturally holds onto oxygen molecules, which readily reacts with the sulfhydral (H) groups that surround bacterial and viruses.
 In turn, this helps block the respiration and causes the pathogen to expire or die.
-Employing a simple catalytic reduction/oxidation reaction, colloidal silver will react with any negative charge presented by the organism’s transport or membrane proteins and deactivate them.
+Employing a simple catalytic reduction/oxidation reaction, colloidal silver will react to any negative charge presented by the organism’s transport or membrane proteins and deactivate them.

 2. Reaction with Bacterial Cell Membranes

 There is evidence that silver ions attach to membrane surface radicals of bacteria, impairing cell respiration and blocking its energy transfer system.
 In other words, Silver ions can attach to bacteria cell membranes directly and produce the same respiration-blocking effect.